finch-tensor/.github/profile/Readme.md

 # finch-tensor

-Finch is a compiler that makes it easy to program with sparse and structured tensors.
+Finch makes it easy to program with sparse and structured tensors, using compiler technology.